AgoraIO-Community/OpenAgoraWeb-React/README.md

+# This repository has been deprecated, please use the demo provided by latest [agora react rtc sdk](https://github.com/AgoraIO-Extensions/agora-rtc-react)

 # Open Video Call React

 This tutorial describes how to add video chat to your ReactJS applications using the AgoraRTC SDK.